All Episodes

 They call it cap and trade because what they're trying to make you think is we're saving the environment.

-They're just going to put ridiculously low emission level standards on every business so that everybody exceeds them, and they're going to it's just going to tax them.
+They're just going to put ridiculously low emission level standards on every business so that everybody exceeds them and it's just going to tax them.

 Now, as you know, the way business operates, they pass along the costs of doing business as much as possible to the end user, which is the retail customer.